skhalsa10/Scrabble/README.md

 2. the score does not calculate right when the game ends.
 I do not suptract tile values or anything like this
 3. In fact now that I think about ti the game probably does not handle the end of the game at all.
 I have never played a game long enough to finish it.
 I know I didnt code logic for it.
 4. you can not skip your turn. if the human player happens to get stuck with a turn where they cant make a move then this will be an endless loop and the game cannot move forward.
+5. Found a bug in the gui (and probably in the computer test as well) where the computer program crashes whe a tile is playe don the edge and the computer looks for a move around this location.
+I dont have enough time to fix this unfortuantely sorry.

 ## Testing and Debugging
 the computer player was tested with a file called "test.txt" you can find it in the /Docs directory.